President: Stephen Ryan

 Peter D. MacIntyre is a professor of psychology at Cape Breton University in Sydney, Nova Scotia, Canada.
 Peter received his undergraduate degree from that institution before attending the University of Western Ontario (Ph.D., 1992) under the supervision of R. C. Gardner.
 From 1992-1994 he held a position as a Post Doctoral Research Fellow at the University of Ottawa, working with Richard Clément and Kimberly Noels.
 Peter has published almost 100 journal articles and chapters primarily in the area of psychological processes in second language learning and communication, including studies of anxiety, motivation, and willingness to communicate.
 He is co-author or co-editor of several books related to the psychology of language learning, including:

-- Gregersen T. & MacIntyre, P. D. (forthcoming, 2016) Nonverbal communication in second language acquisition.
+- Gregersen T. & MacIntyre, P. D. (forthcoming, 2017) Optimizing Language Learners’ Non-verbal Behaviour: From Tenet to Technique.
 Bristol, UK: Multilingual Matters.

 - MacIntyre, P. D., Gregersen, T., & Mercer, S. (2015).
 Positive Psychology in Second Language Acquisition.
 Bristol, UK: Multilingual Matters.